Periyalvar

 Periyalvar (c.
-9th century), also known as Vishnuchittar, was one of the twelve Alvar saints of South India who are known for their affiliation to the Vaishnava tradition of Hinduism.
+9th century), also known as Vishnuchittar, was one of the twelve Alvar saints of South India revered in the Sri Vaishnava tradition of Hinduism.
 He was the foster father of Andal.
-Andal, also called as Kodhai, is the only female Alvar, and is considered to be the incarnation of Bhudevi according to Sri Vaishnavism.
+Andal, also called as Kodhai, is the only female Alvar, and is regarded in Sri Vaishnavism as an incarnation of Bhudevi.

-The verses of Alvars are compiled as the Naalayira Divya Prabandham and the 108 temples revered are classified as Divya Desam.
+The verses of the Alvars are compiled as the Naalayira Divya Prabandham, and the 108 temples revered in these hymns are classified as Divya Desams.
 According to some accounts, Periyalvar is considered the first in the line of the twelve Alvars, while other accounts place him as the eighth.
 His original name was Vishnuchittar.
-Since he blessed Vishnu as though assuming he were an elder to the deity, he is called Periyalvar.
+Because he blessed Vishnu out of deep parental affaection (vātsalya) as though he were an elder protecting the deity, he earned the title Perialvar ('the Great/Elder Alvar').

-According to Hindu legend, Periyalvar was the foster father of Andal, the only female Alvar.
-The works of Periyalvar contributed to the philosophical and theological ideas of Vaishnavism, the proponent behind the Bhakti movement.
-His contributions are the Tirupallantu and Periyalvar Tirumoli, which are among the 4000 stanzas in the Naalayira Divya Prabandam.
+Periyalvar played a significant role in the philosophical and theological development Vaishanvism, a mojor driver behind the Bhakti movement.
+His main compositions are the Tirupallandu and the Periyalvar Tirumoli, which together form part of the 4,000 stanzas of the Naalayira Divya Prabandham.

-In South Indian Vishnu temples, Periyalvar has images and festivals associated with him.
-The Garudasevai festival in the Srivilliputhur temple, where five Vishnu temples in the region participate, is an event dedicated to him.
-The verses of Periyalvar and the other Alvars are recited as a part of daily prayers and during festive occasions in several Sri Vaishnava temples in South India.
+In South Indian Vishnu temples, Periyalvar is consecrated through Murtis and celebrated in annual festivals.
+The Garudasevai festival at the Srivilliputhur temple—in which five neighboring Vishnu temples participate—is a major annual event dedicated to him.
+The verses of Periyalvar and the other Alvars are recited as part of daily rituals and during major festivals across Sri Vaishnava temples in South India.